If there is a way of simulating Battery Voltage drop on Load, due to its

 Alternator Current & Voltage with RPM, should really be “maximum outputs”

-with the actual outputs, within these max limits, and based
+for a given rpm, with the actual outputs, within these max limits, and based

 on the Battery’s currently external voltage (function of how charged the